tiagodaru/palworld-backup-script/README.md

 # palworld-backup-script

+A Powershell script that creates the Backup from Saved to Palworld and sends a message to Discord

-Um script de Backup que envia mensagem no Discord
+Um script Powershell que faz o Backup da pasta Saved do Palworld e envia uma mensagem no Discord